markcmurphy/devdocs-portal/Storefronts.md

 - The Try It Now at each endpoint will not work.
 Please see Cart and Checkout for a script that can be used to get Cart details.
 - `checkoutId` is the same as the `cartId`.
 - The redirect url endpoint does not work using the Storefront Cart.
 At this time shoppers can not be directed to any carts or checkouts created using the Storefront APIs.
+- If a variant needs to be changed or updated, the product will need to be removed and re-added to the cart with the correct variants using the Add Cart Line Items endpoint.